uludag/nosql-biosets/readme.md

 In the early stages of the project only indexing with Elasticsearch was supported.
 Later MongoDB support was implemented for most of the datasets already included in the project.
-For IntEnz, PubTator and HGNC datasets, Neo4j or PostgresSQL support was added as the 3rd database option.
+For IntEnz, PubTator and HGNC datasets, Neo4j or PostgreSQL support was added as the 3rd database option.

 ## Datasets supported